 - Emerging Bond: of a company in a developing country

 Cash and cash equivalents are the most liquid of assets.
-They includes actual cash, as well as equivalents which are easily converted to cash, such as money markets and Treasury bills.
+They include actual cash, as well as equivalents which are easily converted to cash, such as money markets and Treasury bills.

 Alternative Asset Classes